neogeographica/quakesounds/README.md

 include values from other settings, and you can define as many settings as you like.

-`norm_db` is a useful setting because most of the settings that can be referred to by the `converter` value include a reference to a setting called `sox_norm`, and `sox_norm` in turn contains a reference to `norm_db`.
+In the default "quakesounds.cfg" file, `norm_db` is one of these additional settings used by other settings. `norm_db` is referenced in a setting named `sox_norm`, which defines the command-line arguments necessary for gain normalization with SoX.
+The `sox_norm` setting in turn is referenced in every converter command definition that uses SoX and does gain normalization.

+So by setting a value for `norm_db` you affect any sound conversion that does gain normalization.
+With `norm_db` isolated in this way, gain adjustments are simpler to do (especially when doing them on the quakesounds command line).

-Other referenced settings include `sox_path` and `ffmpeg_path`, which define the file paths to those utilities; you may need to change their values if you are using external utilities that aren't on your executables path.
+Other settings referenced in the default config include `sox_path` and `ffmpeg_path`, which define the file paths to those utilities; you may need to change their values if you are using external utilities that aren't on your executables path.

 And there is nothing sacred about the default collection of available `converter` values (passthru, wav, ogg, m4r).
 When you choose a value for the